vecma-project/EasyVVUQ-QCGPJ/README.md

    EasyPJ supports the following types of Tasks that may be executed by QCG PJ Manager:
    * `ENCODING`: this Task is used for the encoding of a single sample.
    * `EXECUTION`: this Task is used for the execution of an application for a single sample.
+     The constructor of this Task requires the `application` parameter to be specified with the value defining a command to run the application.
      The `EXECUTION` Task for a given sample depends on the `ENCODING` Task for the same sample.
    * `ENCODING&EXECUTION`: this Task is used for running both encoding and execution for a single sample.